WazeDev/wme-quick-map-comments-notes/README.md

 # wme-suggest-permanent-hazards

-Allow lower map editors to add a map note for a permanent hazard.
+Allow lower level map editors to add a map note for a permanent hazard.